-Marriage, in reality, is not like it is portrayed in Mills and Boon or Hallmark movies.
+Marriage, in reality, is not like it is portrayed in Hallmark movies.

-Marriage is just the first step taken into the real-life.
+Marriage is a life-changing decision and must be taken conscientiously.
 You might come across many unexpected and unsolicited challenges after you get married.

 But this is pretty common.
 The more time you will spend with your spouse and their family, the more mysteries you will unravel with time.